em00k/next-zxdb-downloader/zxdb-dl/readme.txt

 D Xalior Rimron-Soutter for his awesome backend support, scripting and hosting with NextBestNetwork (https://www.nextbestnetwork.com/wos/)

-Boriel for his ZX Basic Compiler which the browser was written in. (https://github.com/boriel/zxbasic)
+Boriel for his ZX Compiler which the browser was written in. (https://github.com/boriel/zxbasic)

 Note this is an EARLY beta, it my crash, it might fail to download etc etc. Best results have been with a FAST SD card (class10).
 As time goes on things will